 Other colored Hutchinson sodas from Iowa are most likely off color batches of aqua glass as there are light-green and apple-green examples from Muscatine and Council Bluffs.
-There are also some very deep aqua examples that make for a nice variance from the normal pale aqua color found so often in Hutch soda bottles.
+There are also some very deep aqua examples that make for a nice variance from ften cases belonging to the Waterloo true Bottling Works.
+The hearing will the normal pale aqua color found so often in Hutch soda bottles.
 No amber or true green examples are known that I am aware of.
 The light green Hutch from Muscatine is about as close to a true green as Iowa collectors could hope for but I still am confident that it was an off color glass batch and not intentionally made to be that color.